History of immigration to the United States: Immigration summary since 1830

 The top ten birth countries of the foreign born population since 1830, according to the U.S. census, are shown below.
-Blank entries mean that the country did not make it into the top ten for that census, not that there is no data from that census.
-The 1830 numbers are from immigration statistics as listed in the 2004 Year Book of Immigration Statistics.
+Blank entries mean that the country did not make it into the top ten for that census, not that there are no data from that census.
+The 1830 numbers are from immigration statistics listed in the 2004 Year Book of Immigration Statistics.

 The 1830 numbers list un-naturalized foreign citizens and does not include naturalized foreign born.
 The 1850 census is the first census that asks for place of birth.
 The historical census data can be found online in the Virginia Library Geostat Center.
 Population numbers are in thousands.